rcastelo/GenomicScores/README.md

 [![Bioconductor Release Build](http://bioconductor.org/shields/build/release/bioc/GenomicScores.svg)](http://bioconductor.org/checkResults/release/bioc-LATEST/GenomicScores/ "Bioconductor release build")
 - `development` [![Bioconductor Availability](http://bioconductor.org/shields/availability/devel/GenomicScores.svg)](http://bioconductor.org/packages/devel/bioc/html/GenomicScores.html#archives "Whether GenomicScores devel is available on all platforms")
 [![Bioconductor Devel Build](http://bioconductor.org/shields/build/devel/bioc/GenomicScores.svg)](http://bioconductor.org/checkResults/devel/bioc-LATEST/GenomicScores/ "Bioconductor devel build")

+The `GenomicScores` package facilitates an efficient storage and seamless access of genomic scores, and their integration into genome analysis workflows on top of R and Bioconductor.
+Users using these genomic scores should cite their original source included in the metadata of the scores and accessible through the function `citation()`.
+For citing `GenomicScores` as a software package, please use the following reference:

+   Puigdevall, P. and Castelo.
+R. GenomicScores: seamless access to genomewide position-specific scores from R and Bioconductor. _Bioinformatics, accepted_.

 ## Installation